 “Now you have one favor left.
-Don’t play such nasty trick on me!”
+Don’t play such a nasty trick on me!”

 “Nasty trick?”
-Phil asked with a innocent face.
+Phil asked with an innocent face.
 “Was there something more to what I was asking for?”

 “I um.
 Forget it!”
 I quickly left.
 That conniving Demon Lord!
-I was played a fool under his fingers.
+I played the fool under his fingers.
 My face was burning red.
 For sure, I would get back at him for this.
-I don’t know how, but I will pay him back for the embarrassment.
-Not only that I was ashamed that I had such dirty thoughts running rampant in my mind.
+I don’t know how, but I will pay him back for this embarrassment.
+Not only that, I was ashamed that I had such dirty thoughts running rampant in my mind.

-My mind was in chaos till finally I had an idea.
-I could find a way to make scented apple bar or lotion.
+My mind was in chaos until finally, I had an idea.
+I could find a way to make scented apple bars or lotions.
 Maybe stuff some apples in his mouth when he’s sleeping or dump apples onto his whole bed.
-No. No. Instead, I’ll tell Tart to make for apple everything for dinner.
+No. No. Instead, I’ll tell Tart to make apples for dinner.

-With an evil smirk forming on my face, I was rushing towards the castle, but was stopped by a familiar voice.
+With an evil smirk, I was rushing towards the castle but was stopped by a familiar voice.

 “Young mistress!”
 Coco came towards me happily.
 Her beautiful red hair trailed behind her like fire.
-Everything about her screamed perfection and beauty that I sometime forget that she wasn’t human.
+Everything about her screamed perfection and beauty that I sometimes forget that she wasn’t human.